Bako-Labs/bako-safe-proxy-cli/.github/doc/dev-guide.md

 # How to secure your contracts using Bako Vaults

-## Deploying your Contract and transferring ownership to Bako Vault
+## How transfer ownership from EOA to Bako Vault?

 1. Deploy your contract using a EOA account